Notes on Gravitational Physics: Tensors and Vector Spaces

-The $t,x,y$ coordinates of the point $B$ are then $B^t=t,B^x=x,B^y=y$.
+The $t,x,y,z$ coordinates of the point $B$ are then $B^t=t,B^x=x,B^y=y,B^z=z$.\\

-In curvilinear coordinates, the identification is gone: Suppose the point $B$ has coordinates $t,r,\phi$, with $x=r\cos\phi$, $y=r\sin\phi$, and let $\hat{\bm r}$ and $\hat{\bm \phi}$ be unit vectors in the $r$ and $\phi$ directions.
+In curvilinear coordinates, the identification is gone: Suppose the point $B$ has coordinates $t,r,\phi,z$, with $x=r\cos\phi$, $y=r\sin\phi$, and let $\wh{\bm r}$ and $\wh{\bm \phi}$ be unit vectors in the $r$ and $\phi$ directions.
 Because the vector $\bm B$ from the origin to the point $B$ is radial, $B^{\hat\phi}=0$, not $\phi$.
 (Formally, $B^{\hat\phi} = - B^x\sin\phi + B^y\cos\phi = 0$.)

-We'll call the Cartesian coordinates associated with an orthonormal frame and a choice of origin {\sl natural} coordinates for $M$.
-Any two natural coordinate sytems for $M$ are related by a change of origin (translation) together with a change of orthonormal frame (Lorentz transformation) -- i.e., two natural coordinate systems $\{x^\mu\}$ and $\{x'^\mu\} $ are related by a Poincar\'e transformation, $x'^\mu=\Lambda^\mu{}_\nu x^\nu + a^\mu$.\\
+We'll call the Cartesian coordinates associated with an orthonormal basis and a choice of origin {\sl natural} coordinates for $M$.
+Any two natural coordinate sytems for $M$ are related by a change of origin (translation) together with a change of orthonormal basis (Lorentz transformation) -- i.e., two natural coordinate systems $\{x^\mu\}$ and $\{x'^\mu\} $ are related by a Poincar\'e transformation, $x'^\mu=\Lambda^\mu{}_\nu x^\nu + a^\mu$.\\